cboettig/labnotebook/_posts/2013-06-03-DOI-citable.md

 So you might ask, why does the ability to remap the address have anything to do with being "permanent?"
 It doesn't, really.
-The permenance comes not so much from the technology as from the social contract that goes with it.
-As CrossRef's [Geoffery Bilder eloquently explains](http://blogs.plos.org/mfenner/2009/02/17/interview_with_geoffrey_bilder/), a publisher can only recieve DOIs if they promise to keep these redirects up-to-date.
+The permanence comes not so much from the technology as from the social contract that goes with it.
+As CrossRef's [Geoffery Bilder eloquently explains](http://blogs.plos.org/mfenner/2009/02/17/interview_with_geoffrey_bilder/), a publisher can only receive DOIs if they promise to keep these redirects up-to-date.
-A publisher who fails to maintain this responsibility would presumably lose their right to recieve DOIs.
+A publisher who fails to maintain this responsibility would presumably lose their right to receive DOIs.
 A brilliant, simple, social incentive.

-This still does not guarentee permenance -- e.g. what would happen to the content if the publisher dissapears.
+This still does not guarantee permanence -- e.g. what would happen to the content if the publisher disappears.
 That problem is not addressed by the DOI technology itself, but by a robust backup archiving solution, such as [CLOCKSS](http://clocks.org), which provides a geo-politically distributed network of backup copies for many journals.
 Again the social contract